dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.73 - Update program library for performance improvements.
 - 1.74 - Update program library for ui tweaks, fixes, and performance.
 - 1.75 - Add support for the latest avatar update.
+- 1.76 - Update program library for ui tweaks and improvements.